coworking-metz/Webhooks-Management/README.md

 # Webhooks Management

 ## Overview
-This repository contains the necessary components to set up and manage webhooks on a HTTP server.
-It is designed to provide a straightforward way to handle incoming webhook requests, process them as needed, and optionally trigger other scripts or processes in response.
+This repository is designed for setting up and managing webhooks on a HTTP server.
+It enables efficient processing of incoming webhook requests and allows for easy integration with other services or scripts. this codebase need a local Redis instance with default hiost/login/port set up.

 ## Structure
-- `.htaccess`: Apache server configuration file to handle request routing and permissions.
+- `.htaccess`: Apache server configuration file for request routing and permissions.
+- `cloudflare.sh`: A script for interacting with Cloudflare APIs, for purging cache in response to webhooks.
+- `deploy.sh`: A deployment script that can be used to automate the deployment process of your web applications.
-- `index.php`: The main entry point for webhook requests.
-This file processes incoming requests and dispatches them to the appropriate handler.
+- `index.php`: The main entry point for incoming webhook requests.
+Processes requests and store them in redis.
-- `lib/main.inc.php`: A library file that contains core functionalities and utilities for processing webhook data.
+- `lib/main.inc.php`: Contains core functionalities and utilities for webhook processing.
+- `service.sh`: A generic service script that can be adapted for various background tasks or services.
-- `traitement-webhooks.sh`: An example shell script that could be triggered by the PHP handler as part of the webhook processing routine.
+- `traitement-webhooks.sh`: The script that is executed by the service, who will read the events in local redis and launch actions.

-## Installation
-1. Clone this repository to your web server's serving directory.
-2. Ensure `.htaccess` is properly configured to allow access to `index.php` while restricting access to other resources as needed.
-3. Modify `index.php` and `lib/main.inc.php` as necessary to suit your webhook processing requirements.
-4. Set appropriate permissions on `traitement-webhooks.sh` to allow execution as part of the webhook handling process (if used).

-## Configuration
-- **Apache Configuration**: Make sure that your Apache configuration allows for `.htaccess` overrides.
-This is crucial for the routing and security settings defined in `.htaccess` to take effect.
-- **Webhook Processing**: Customize `index.php` to parse and process incoming webhook payloads according to your specific needs.
-Utilize functions and utilities defined in `lib/main.inc.php` for more efficient handling.
-- **Shell Script Execution**: If utilizing `traitement-webhooks.sh` or any other external scripts, configure these scripts to perform the desired actions (e.g., data processing, notifications, etc.).
-Ensure these scripts are securely accessible and executable by the server process.

 ## Usage
-To use the Webhooks Management system, direct incoming webhook payloads to `http://{your-server}/path-to-webhooks/index.php`.
-The system will process each request according to the logic defined in `index.php` and `main.inc.php`, with the possibility of triggering additional scripts like `traitement-webhooks.sh`.
+Direct webhooks to `http://{your-server}/[path-to-webhooks]/[action]/[slug]`.
+The system is designed to process each request according to your custom logic in `index.php` and the utility library, with options to trigger additional scripts for automation or notification purposes.
+The events are stored in the local redis

 ## Production behaviour
 On the server, the script service.sh is executed in a service (usually stored in /lib/systemd/system/webhooks.service)